2027 New Years Day Polar Bear Swim in English Bay, Vancouver, BC, Canada | StanleyParkVan.com

 The water temperature has varied from 4.5 degrees to 9 degrees celsius over the last 50 years.

-Personally, we think the outside air temperature is more important because you aren't in the water long, but are outside for while.
+Personally, we think the outside air temperature is more important because you aren't in the water long, but are outside for a while.
 We like it when it is 10 degrees and above!

 If you register for the Polar Bear Swim you will receive a digital participation certificate.
 Additionally, it helps organizers to know how many people actually took the dip!